Federal Work Study funds for the 2014-2015 school year will be awarded in July 2014.

-Eligibility is determined based on:
+Eligibility is determined based on the:

-- the financial aid file complete date
+- File complete date

-- the greatest financial need
+- Greatest financial need

 If awarded, students must complete an employment packet and meet all eligibility requirements.
 Students with convictions may be ineligible to work depending on the type and number of convictions.